Do your employees fully understand company goals and what is expected of them? Do they know how far they’ve come or what actions to take?

 Consider whether you want goals presented at the company, group or personal level.
 Sales targets, for example, are often cascaded to team and individual level.
 Managers should see totals and a breakdown per person, category or other parameter.
 If sales has both an overall revenue budget and a budget per product area, both these can be measured.

 Check that each goal has a time horizon.
 Should you reach it this week, this month or this year?
-Including a countdown beside the goal, for example, 15 days left can help create a sense of urgency.
+Including a countdown beside the goal, for example, 15 days left, creates a sense of urgency.

 Design dashboards for a good experience